koami/python-first-article/README.md

 ```
 In this example, we define a decorator called **cache_decorator** that takes a function as an argument and returns a new function called **wrapper**. **wrapper** uses a cache dictionary to store the results of the function and checks the cache before calling the function.
 If the result is already in the cache, **wrapper** returns the cached result instead of calling the function again.
 We apply the decorator to the **fibonacci** function using the **@** syntax.

 ## Potentials alternatives
+While decorators are a usefull feature in Python that allow us to modify the behavior of functions or classes, there are some alternative approaches that can achieve similar results:

+Higher-Order Functions: In Python, functions are first-class objects, which means they can be passed as arguments to other functions and returned as values.
+We can use higher-order functions to wrap or modify existing functions without using decorators.
+For example, we can define a function that takes a function as an argument, modifies its behavior, and returns the modified function.

+Inheritance and Composition: Inheritance and composition are object-oriented programming techniques that allow us to reuse code and modify the behavior of existing classes.
+By creating subclasses or composing classes, we can add or override methods and properties to change the behavior of an existing class.

+Context Managers: Context managers provide a way to manage resources and ensure that they are properly initialized and cleaned up.
+We can use context managers to modify the behavior of functions or classes by wrapping them in a with statement.

+Function Factories: Function factories are functions that create other functions.
+We can use function factories to create customized versions of a function with different behavior or parameters.
+This approach is similar to using higher-order functions but can be more flexible and modular.

+While decorators are a powerful and widely used feature in Python, it's important to understand that they are not the only way to modify the behavior of functions and classes.
+By choosing the right approach for the problem at hand, we can write more flexible and maintainable code.

 ## Data analysis use cases